Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 How Hypertension Affects Your Body Over Time

-High blood pressure isn’t just about numbers—it’s about the damage those numbers cause day after day.
+High blood pressure isn’t just about numbers, it’s about the damage those numbers cause day after day.

-The heart has to pump harder, which thickens its muscle walls and increases the risk of heart failure.
+- Impact on the Heart and Arteries: The heart has to pump harder, which thickens its muscle walls and increases the risk of heart failure.
 Blood vessels also stiffen and clog more easily, raising the likelihood of heart attacks.

-Your kidneys filter toxins and excess fluid.
+- Damage to Kidneys and Eyes: Your kidneys filter toxins and excess fluid.
 Hypertension gradually damages their delicate filters, leading to kidney disease.
 Similarly, tiny vessels in the eyes weaken, causing vision loss or even blindness.

-Consistently high blood pressure reduces blood flow to the brain, impairing memory and concentration.
+- Cognitive Decline and Stroke Risk: Consistently high blood pressure reduces blood flow to the brain, impairing memory and concentration.
 Over time, the risk of strokes and dementia rises significantly.

 Diagnostic Tests for Detecting Hypertension